physicsturtle/physicsturtle_old/math/calculus-III/Unit2/lessonE.md

 unit: unit2
 ---

+- Definitions of curvature and torsion using parametrization by arc length
+- Formulas for curvature and torsion with time (not arc length)

 Torsion and curvature are two quantities that describe geometric properties of a curve.
 Curvature can be defined for curves in either 2 or 3 dimensions, but has slightly different properties in each, and torsion can only be defined in three dimensions.